-Task 2 (Server-side DASH Preparation): The server-side utilities may be written in PHP (default setup) or any other web-framework of your choice (Django, Rails, etc.)1.
-There is no restriction on the use of any other third-party software packages as long as such a usage doesn't make your effort trivial.
+Task 2 (Server-side DASH Preparation): The server-side utilities may be written in PHP (default setup) or any other web-framework of your choice (Django, Rails, Node.js, etc.)1.
+There is no restriction on the use of any other third-party software packages as long as such usage doesn't make your effort trivial.
 The minimum requirements for the server functionality are:

 - 1) Receive segmented MP4 videos from a mobile client via HTTP POST and store them in a video repository location (i.e., directory) which you define.
 To keep track of the uploading status, you may use a MySQL database. - a.
-Support resumed uploading.
+You can use any segmentation tool such as ffmpeg, MP4Box, etc.